VivienSoulas/minishell/README.txt

 TO DO:
 norm

-export : can only be CAP letters for names of VAR

-check expansion variable with double quotes check for exit status

 cd

-look for undefined variable (echo $undefined)
+export : can only be CAP letters for names of VAR check expansion variable with double quotes echo $UNDEFINED to sort out

+check for exit status

 DONE:
 export VAR=Vivien